Prescriptions

 Please ensure you order your prescriptions in good time.
 Emergency appointments will not be allocated in order to obtain repeat prescriptions.

-If you have been prescribed controlled drug medication i.e. Tramadol, Tramazepam you will be asked to sign for the script when you come to collect it.
+If you have been prescribed controlled drug medication i.e. Tramadol, Temazepam you will be asked to sign for the script when you come to collect it.
 If you want a family member/friend or chemist to collect the prescription on your behalf you will need to sign a consent form.
-We do not give prescriptions out to anyone under 18 years of age.)
+We do not give prescriptions out to anyone under 18 years of age.
 Please speak to a member of the reception team if this applies to you.

-Acute(one off) Prescriptions
+Acute (one off) Prescriptions

-When you ring in requesting a prescription for an antibiotic or other medication that is not on repeat, a message will be forwarded to the GP for authorisation.
+When you ring in requesting a prescription for an antibiotic or other medication that is not on repeat, a message will be forwarded to the GP or Practice Pharmacist for authorisation.
 Patients should give as much detail as possible about their request, including any known allergies.
 The reception team will advise patients when to ring back to confirm if a prescription has been done.
 Please note that GPs DO NOT always provide prescriptions, so it is important patients telephone to confirm.

 Patients should not ask Pharmacists to telephone the surgery to obtain details of acute/antibotic requests.